-Canon 200D versus Ricoh GR II
+Canon 200D vs Ricoh GR II

-The Canon EOS 200D (called Canon SL2 in some regions) and the Ricoh GR II are two digital cameras that were officially introduced, respectively, in June 2017 and June 2015.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Ricoh GR II are two digital cameras that were revealed to the public, respectively, in June 2017 and June 2015.
 The 200D is a DSLR, while the GR II is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Ricoh provides 16.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Ricoh provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR II is considerably smaller (35 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the GR II are weather-sealed.